caltechlibrary/dataset-instruction/02-large-data.md

 ### Creating an index map

-To tell _dsindexer_ how to index we need a map.
+To tell _dataset indexer_ how to index we need a map.
 A map describes the relationship between data fields (e.g. a title, an abstract) and how the indexer should treat those fields.
-The simple index format supported by _dsindexer_ is a JSON file.
+The simple index format supported by _dataset indexer_ is a JSON file.
 Create a JSON document called `title-author.json`.

 ```